VirtualFlyBrain/VFB2/content/en/blog/news/VFB_MCP_Tool.md

 We're excited to announce the launch of the **Virtual Fly Brain Model Context Protocol (MCP) Tool** — a powerful new way to explore VFB data through Large Language Models (LLMs) like Claude, providing natural language access to VFB's comprehensive neuroanatomical database.

-## Now described in a preprint

-The tool and its evaluation are now described in a preprint: McLachlan et al. (2026), *VFB-MCP: Natural-Language Access to Drosophila Neuroscience Grounded by an Expert-Curated Ontology-Led Knowledgebase*, bioRxiv. [doi:10.64898/2026.06.16.732577](https://doi.org/10.64898/2026.06.16.732577).

-Benchmarked on 30 neuroscience tasks, an LLM equipped with the VFB MCP produced precise, verifiable and appropriately quantified answers on 25/30 tasks, against 14/30 for a web-search-assisted LLM and 2/30 for a bare LLM (Wilcoxon *p* < 0.01, Holm-corrected across all pairwise comparisons).
-The advantage was largest where answers required data quantification — 89% of those tasks were answered correctly with the MCP, against 11% with web search — reflecting the precision that VFB's expert-curated, ontology-backed knowledge graph brings to the recently integrated connectomes.
-The MCP server code is available at [VirtualFlyBrain/VFB3-MCP](https://github.com/VirtualFlyBrain/VFB3-MCP).

 ## What is the VFB MCP Tool?

 The VFB MCP tool integrates Virtual Fly Brain's rich neuroanatomical data with LLM capabilities, allowing researchers to: